 We all know that the the universe is pretty large, but it's still hard to get a grasp of just how staggeringly vast it actually is, and how utterly inconsequential our solar system is – never mind our piddly, insignificant little planet.
 This animation, directed by Yukai Du, might give you a better idea.
 It illustrates how the Hubble Telescope looked at an apparently empty little sliver of sky and discovered over 1,500 galaxies.

 Spaceprob.es is a gallery showcasing the man-made machines sent out into the solar system and beyond, created by Ariel Waldman and Lisa Ballard.
 And it looks amazing, thanks to its striking silhouettes and responsive design.

 Behind each silhouette can be found interesting facts about each space probe's mission, including the latest news about it and some cool links as well.
 Plus, if you're after your own 3D printed model of the New Horizons probe, or if you fancy listening to Voyager's 'Sounds of Earth' golden record, you'll find links here.

 Tom Anders Watkins created this colourful piece in just three hours after being invited to take part in a design challenge at an Adobe Creative Jam.
 Given 'Your Creative Muse' as a brief, Watkins came up with an image depicting Felix Baumgartner's epic Space Jump, which for him acts as a reminder to take risks and conquer your fears.
 You can see an animated version of the project on Behance.

-We liked Jack Harvatt's simple, rounded typeface so much that we featured it recently as our Font of the Day.
-Available in two weights – light and bold – and including extended glyphs, the space-inspired Moon is completely free for personal use; contact Jack if you require an affordable commercial licence.
+We liked Jack Harvatt's simple, rounded typeface so much that we featured it as our Font of the Day.
+Available in two weights – light and bold – and including extended glyphs, the space-inspired Moon is completely free for personal use; contact Harvatt if you require an affordable commercial licence.

-Next page: five more pieces of space-inspired design
+Next page: Five more pieces of space-inspired design